nextstrain/ncov/narratives/ncov_sit-rep_2020-04-24.md

 <br><br>
 Toward the top of this view, we see a cluster of cases from Kinshasa, all sampled between March 9 and March 22.
 <br><br>
-Toward the middle, we see another cluster of cases from Kinshasa, sampled between March 15 and March 18th.
+Toward the middle, we see another cluster of cases from Kinshasa, sampled between March 15 and April 6th.
 <br><br>
-From this, we can conclude that at least 2 separate transmission chains were circulating in Kinshasa in early March 2020.
+From this, we can conclude that at least 2 separate transmission chains were circulating in Kinshasa in between early March and early April 2020.
 <br><br>
 The DRC reported its first cases of COVID-19 to the WHO on March 10.
 The first sample on Nextstrain was collected on March 9, and was reported in our [Situation Report for March 27](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-27?n=16).
 <!-- There is no right-side text -->